Solar for Community Resilience and Local Co-benefits

 The DWSMA Solar Initiative

 For several years, GPI has been convening groups in and around Minnesota to discuss solar development as a tool for protecting or restoring local and state ecosystem services and natural resources.
-Most of the land below a solar farm is vegetated open space that can be used for conservation ground covers such as deep-rooted grasses and pollinator- and habitat-friendly vegetation.
+In general, the land between solar arrays and buffer areas around the arrays makes up 50 percent or more of a solar project site, and the ground under the arrays is also vegetated with perennial plants.
+Consequently, up to 90 percent of a project site is vegetated open space that can be used for conservation ground covers such as deep-rooted grasses and pollinator- and habitat-friendly vegetation

-DWSMAs present a significant solar development opportunity with over 1.3 million acres of land in Minnesota.
-DWSMAs designated as vulnerable to nitrate contamination could, in theory, host more than 14,000 megawatts (MW) of solar capacity, even to provide up to 20 percent of Minnesota’s electric energy needs.
+DWSMAs present a significant solar development opportunity, covering over 1.3 million acres of land in Minnesota.
+Looking only at DWSMA areas designated as vulnerable to nitrate contamination could, in theory, host more than 14,000 megawatts (MW) of solar capacity, enough to provide up to 20 percent of Minnesota’s current electric energy needs.

 MDH has spent years attempting to reduce conventional agricultural production on vulnerable DWSMAs.
 However, most DWSMAs are privately owned, and much of the area is prime farmland.